 - 1. Descend obstacle with medium speed. - When descending an obstacle too slowly it could happen that the antitippers get stuck and lift the drive wheels off the ground.
 Driving the mobility device is then no longer possible.

-6.6 Driving up and down gradients
+6.6 Driving up and down Gradients

-For information concerning the rated slope, refer to 11 Technical Data, page 63.
+For information concerning the maximum safe slope, refer to 11 Technical Data, page 98.

 Risk of tipping over